Mint and reward users with edition NFTs

 In this sample project tutorial, we will learn how we can mint an edition NFT from a master NFT directly to the user's wallet.

-In this sample project tutorial, we will demonstrate how we can mint a copy of a master NFT to the receiver's wallet using SHYFT APIs.
+In this sample project tutorial, we will demonstrate how we can mint a copy of a master NFT to the receiver's wallet using APIs.

 This can be useful when we want to reward edition NFTs for certain user actions.
 For example, winning a game, getting enough scores, completing certain tasks, etc.